tpm2dev/tpm.dev.tutorials/Intro/README.md

 TPMs also have a special kind of non-volatile object: NV indexes.

+> NOTE: NV indexes are not "objects" in the sense that the TCG's
+> specifications mean.
+TCG's definition of "object" is
+>
+> > key or  data that  has  a public  portion  and, optionally, a
+> > sensitive  portion;  and which is  a  member of a hierarchy

 NV indexes come in multiple flavors for various uses:

  - store public data (e.g., an NV index is used to store the EKcert)
  - emulate PCRs
  - monotonic counters
- - fields of write-once bits (for, e.g., revocation)
+ - fields of write-once bits (bitfields) (for, e.g., revocation)
  - ...

 NV indexes can be used standalone, and/or in connection with policies,